BestTimesToVisit.com Logo

 transport

 Verbier is car-dependent, especially if you plan on exploring beyond the main village.
-Consider renting a car, but be prepared for narrow, winding roads and limited parking.
-The PostBus is a reliable option for getting around, but check the timetable carefully as it's not super frequent.
+Consider renting a car, but be prepared for narrow, winding roads.
+The PostBus is a reliable option for getting around, but check the schedule carefully as it's less frequent outside peak season.

 money

-Switzerland uses the Swiss Franc (CHF), and prices are high.
+Switzerland uses the Swiss Franc (CHF), and prices can be high.
 Take advantage of free activities like hiking and exploring the village.
-Credit cards are widely accepted, but having some cash on hand for smaller purchases and tips is always a good idea.
+Look for lunch specials ('menu du jour') at restaurants for better value than ordering à la carte.

 safety